blaynem/rumble-raffle-DAO/README.md

     - Only with x amount of coin
     - Etc
 - Rooms:
-  - On completion of game, remove it from the active rooms and then do a simple fetch from the db instead of having it stored in memory
   - "Clear Game" should remove all the players from the payouts / set the room `game_started` back to false
     - Only allow game owner to do this
 - Users: